Editor’s Note: This post was updated on April 26, 2018 for accuracy and comprehensiveness. It was originally published on September 19, 2017.

-However, no matter how finely you tune the three stimuli (hormonal, nutrition, resistance exercise), it is unlikely that the body will be able to utilize all of the additional calories for muscle growth.
+It is unlikely that your body will be able to utilize all of the additional calories for muscle growth.
 Some of the caloric surplus needed to gain muscle is going to be stored as fat, and that’s OK.

-Only the most stringent of diet and exercise protocols has been shown to result in simultaneous muscle gain and fat loss.
-One of the researchers involved even called the protocol “grueling and unsustainable”, so probably not an ideal strategy when we’re already juggling so many other things in our lives.
+Only the most stringent of diet and exercise protocols have been shown to result in simultaneous muscle gain and fat loss.
+Researchers have called this protocol “grueling and unsustainable”, so it’s probably not an ideal strategy.

 Gaining muscle mass is all about forcing the muscle to adapt to novel stress.
-It’s no surprise, then, that gains come more readily to novices than experienced weight lifters.
+It’s no surprise that gains come more readily to novices than experienced weightlifters.
 For novice lifters, the right weight training program should be enough novel stimulus in the gym.
 Recent research suggests hypertrophy can be measured in as little as one month.
-On top of that, there seems to be an upper limit to muscle gain.
+But, there seems to be an upper limit to muscle gain.
 Experienced lifters should be closer to that ceiling than novices, making their incremental gains smaller.

 How can the experienced weight lifter overcome this challenge?
 By introducing different and new nutritional or resistance stimuli.

 The principle is simple: change up your routine.
-Since trained muscles learn to adapt better to consistent training stimuli, adding variation will challenge the muscles in a different way and promote further growth.
+Since trained muscles adapt to consistent stimuli, adding variation will challenge the muscles in a different way and promote further growth.

 The muscles you train also dictate your potential to gain.
-Your arms have a much lower total potential to gain muscle than your hips and legs.
-They’re simply smaller muscle groups.
+Your arms have a much lower total potential to gain muscle than your hips and legs because they’re smaller muscle groups.

-Don’t begin skipping your upper body lifts just yet, though.
+Don’t skip your upper body lifts just yet, though.
 Research shows that arm muscles may be quicker to hypertrophy than legs.
-In other words, the ceiling is lower, but the rate of gain relative to what’s already there is quicker.
+The ceiling is lower, but the rate of gain relative to what’s already there is quicker.

-Older adults may have a particularly hard time building muscle.
-Unfortunately, as you age, your body’s response to weight training is diminished.
+Older adults may have a harder time building muscle because the body’s response to weight training has diminished.
 The muscle building machinery is still there, but it may require more input to achieve desired results.